Rich Aucoin

 Richard Aucoin (born September 15, 1983) is a Canadian musician, based in Halifax, Nova Scotia.

 He has toured throughout North and South America, Europe and Australia.
 He employs experimental recording techniques on his albums, and is noted for audience involvement and interaction at his performances.
-Aucoin has released five critically acclaimed studio LPs and EPs and singles and has won several Canadian awards, including the Sirius XM Indie Awards' Emerging Artist of the Year.
+Aucoin has released five critically acclaimed studio LPs and EPs and singles and has won several Canadian awards, including the SiriusXM Indie Awards' Emerging Artist of the Year.

 Aucoin claims his albums can act as alternative scores to films, reminiscent of Dark Side of the Rainbow, which combines the film The Wizard of Oz with the Pink Floyd album The Dark Side of the Moon.

 Aucoin also does cross-country bicycle touring for charity fund raising.

 Career

 Education and breakthrough

 After graduating in 2006 from University of King's College, Dalhousie University with a BA(Hons) in Philosophy & Contemporary Studies, Aucoin recorded his first EP, Personal Publication, using one microphone (a Behringer B-1) and playing over a dozen instruments.
 In Spring 2006 he went on tour with The Hylozoists his older brother, Paul Aucoin's band, playing vibraphone/drum set and synth.
 Together with Fembots and Cuff the Duke.

 Inspired by a Halifax Oxford Theatre midnight screening of The Wizard of Ozs audio swapped with Pink Floyd's The Dark Side of the Rainbow phenomenon, Aucoin recorded an EP, claiming it syncs with the Dr. Seuss’ 1966 film How the Grinch Stole Christmas!.
 Aucoin put the video up on YouTube.
 It was taken down after receiving a cease and desist order from the Seuss Estate.